Worried about a bend or change in your penis? You're not alone — and there are real options.

 Diagnosing Peyronie's: Consultation and Assessment

-Getting Clarity: Determining if you have Peyronie's disease involves a careful process.
-It starts with discussing your specific symptoms and medical history.
-A physical examination helps identify the characteristic plaque (fibrous scar tissue).
-Critically, we need to objectively measure any curvature.
-This is often best achieved through erection photographs you take privately at home (following specific guidelines, ideally repeated after 3 months to assess stability).
-Alternatively, an in-clinic injection (ICI test) or a specialized Penile Doppler Ultrasound can induce an erection for precise measurement and analysis of penile blood flow, which is especially useful if erectile dysfunction is also present.
+Getting Clarity: Finding out if you have Peyronie's disease involves a careful process.
+It starts with talking about your symptoms and medical history.
+A physical examination helps find the characteristic plaque (fibrous scar tissue).
+It's important to measure any curvature accurately.
+The best way to do this is usually through erection photographs that you take privately at home (following specific guidelines, ideally repeated after 3 months to check stability).
+Alternatively, an in-clinic injection (ICI test) or a specialised Penile Doppler Ultrasound can produce an erection for precise measurement and analysis of penile blood flow.
+This is especially useful if erectile dysfunction is also present.

 An accurate diagnosis is the foundation for effective treatment planning for this disease.